Image

 Phase 3

-This study is looking at a new treatment called RO7790121 for people with ulcerative colitis (UC).
-UC is a condition where the colon (large intestine) becomes swollen and painful.
-The study will compare RO7790121 to a placebo, which is a sugar pill with no medicine.
+Study Purpose: This study looks at how well a new medicine, called RO7790121, works for people with moderate to severe ulcerative colitis (UC).
+UC is a condition that causes swelling and sores in the colon.
+The study compares RO7790121 with a placebo, which is a treatment that doesn't contain active medicine.

-To join, you need to have UC that is moderately to severely active and weigh at least 40 kilograms (about 88 pounds).
-You should have tried other treatments that didn’t work well for you.
-You cannot join if you have other similar conditions, certain infections, or if you are pregnant.
+Eligibility: Participants must have UC and weigh at least 40 kilograms (about 88 pounds).
+They should have tried other UC treatments that didn't work well for them.
+They can't join if they have other bowel diseases, certain infections, or are pregnant.

 Study details